 The project was built out of necessity to tackle the challenges that marketplaces face up to this day which are mainly high gas fees and low transaction times.
 Burnt Finance will bypass the typical restrictions posed by the Ethereum ecosystem and allow users to mint NFTs/synthetics in a few seconds while keeping negligible transaction fees.

 Injective will be the first decentralized exchange protocol to launch NFT future contracts and enable users to take part in NFT prediction markets.
-Moreover, Injective is exploring the creation and trading of NFTs on the Injective chain with unparalleled transaction times and zero gas fees given its unique layer-2 structure.
+Moreover, Injective is exploring the creation and trading of NFTs on the Injective chain with quick transaction times and zero gas fees given its unique layer-2 structure.
 NFTs and their immense use-cases are still being explored and Injective will provide its users the ability to capitalize on this opportunity pioneering in launching derivative markets on NFTs.